Glossary of Names and Terms Found in

 Hera – the Greek goddess of marriage, family, childbirth, and women; the wife and sister of Zeus, king of the gods

-Herodian Dynasty, The — the Jewish royal family that ruled Judaea between 39 BC and 92 AD; notable members mentioned in Martha Marks’s novels include King Herod the Great (73 BC – 4 BC), King Herod Agrippa (10 BC – 44 AD), and Queen Berenice (AD 28-?)
+Herodian Dynasty, The — the Jewish royal family that ruled Judaea between 39 BC and 92 AD; notable members mentioned in Martha Marks’s novels include King Herod the Great (73 BC – 4 BC), King Herod Agrippa (10 BC – 44 AD), and Queen Berenice of Chalcis (AD 28-?)

-Hispania – the name that ancient Romans gave to what is now known as the Iberian Peninsula, where Spain and Portugal are located
+Hispania – the name that ancient Romans gave to what is now known as the Iberian Peninsula, where Spain and Portugal are located today

 hypocaust – an ancient Roman central heating system consisting of an underground furnace and tile flues that distributed the heat; slaves usually managed the fires that kept the heat flowing; it was generally found in the wealthiest houses only